About the Oxford Studio Orchestra

 We often give opportunities to local young soloists to perform concertos with us and have performed a number of works written by local composers.
 We also collaborate with groups of singers.
 We are open to players of all ages, although most of our members are adults.

-We currently have vacancies for violas, violins, french horn and trombone.
+We currently have vacancies for violas, violins and a trombone.
 Rehearsals are on Monday evenings during term time.
 Please see Joining the Orchestra for further details.